Himanshu-Chaturvedi/TaskAnswer/README.md

 Appentus Flutter Test Answer

+Task Overview -

 The Above project code has a login and registration screen , after user succesfully register or logged in to the app.
-He/she will be display a list of cards having name and image in Grid View with custom height and Width.
+He/she will see a list of cards having name and image in Grid View.